4d $\mathcal{N} = 1$/2d Yang-Mills Duality in Holography: Two-dimensional Yang-Mills at the infrared fixed point

-Given this analysis, we conclude that the critical points of $SU(2)$ two-dimensional Yang-Mills theory on $\Sigma_{g}^{(\rm IR)}$ are in correspondence with the infrared $\cN=1$ AdS$_{5}$ solutions arising from M5-branes wrapping K\"ahler two-cycles inside a Calabi-Yau threefold.
-Let us briefly remark on some straightforward consequences of this relation (we shall remark on some more speculative consequences in our conclusion):\footnote{The following connections between the $\cN=1$ superconformal field theories dual to the AdS$_{5}$ fixed points and two-dimensional $SU(2)$ Yang-Mills have been observed in the reference~\cite{Beem:2012yn}, where the authors study the corresponding superconformal indices and use it to determine the number of relevant and marginal deformations of the fixed points.
-The latter was already derived in~\cite{Bah:2012dg}.} \begin{itemize} \item The non-Abelian $U(2)\subset SO(4)$ field strength of the seven-dimensional gauged supergravity reduces to the ones in~\eqref{eqn:FrhoU2} and~\eqref{eqn:FrhoU1U1} (up to some constant normalization and scalar factors) embedded into the Lie algebra $\mathfrak{so}(4)$, and imposing the constraints~\eqref{eqn:CYconstraintChern0} and~\eqref{eqn:CYconstraintChern}.
+Given this analysis, we conclude that starting from a rather general ansatz, the infrared $\cN=1$ AdS$_{5}$ solutions arising from M5-branes wrapping K\"ahler two-cycles inside a Calabi-Yau threefold are in fact in correspondence with the critical points of $SU(2)$ two-dimensional Yang-Mills theory on $\Sigma_{g}^{(\rm IR)}$.
+Let us briefly remark on some straightforward consequences of this relation (we shall remark on some more speculative consequences in our conclusion).
+The following connections between the $\cN=1$ superconformal field theories dual to the AdS$_{5}$ fixed points and two-dimensional $SU(2)$ Yang-Mills have been observed in the reference~\cite{Beem:2012yn}, where the authors study the corresponding superconformal indices and use it to determine the number of relevant and marginal deformations of the fixed points.
+The latter was already derived in~\cite{Bah:2012dg}. \begin{itemize} \item The non-Abelian $U(2)\subset SO(4)$ field strength of the seven-dimensional gauged supergravity reduces to the ones in~\eqref{eqn:FrhoU2} and~\eqref{eqn:FrhoU1U1} (up to some constant normalization and scalar factors) embedded into the Lie algebra $\mathfrak{so}(4)$, and imposing the constraints~\eqref{eqn:CYconstraintChern0} and~\eqref{eqn:CYconstraintChern}.
 Notice that in the former case, when $\rho$ is irreducible, only the central $U(1)$ part of $U(2) \sim SU(2) \times U(1)$ is fixed, and we are actually dealing with flat $SU(2)$ connections.
 This case corresponds to the $\cN=1$ Maldacena-N\'u\~nez solutions, whereas another extremal case given by $n_1=0$ or $n_2=0$ gives the enhanced $\cN=2$ Maldacena-N\'u\~nez solutions~\cite{Maldacena:2000mw}. \item The dimension of the conformal manifold of the corresponding $\cN=1$ superconformal field theories is given by the sum of the dimension of the complex structure moduli space of the Riemann surface $\Sigma_{g}^{(\rm IR)}$ and the dimension of the moduli space of the critical (stable and unstable) points of the $SU(2)$ Yang-Mills theory on $\Sigma_{g}^{(\rm IR)}$.\footnote{Generically the supergravity moduli give the dimension of a submanifold of the field theory conformal manifold~\cite{Tachikawa:2005tq}, however in this case one can show that they are in fact equal by computing the dimension independently from either side.
 We thank Y. Wang for pointing this out.} Thus, \be \dim \cM_{(n_1,n_2)} ({\rm CFT}) \ = \ \dim \cM (\Sigma_{g}^{(\rm IR)}) +\dim \cM_{\rho, (n_1, n_2)} (\cV_{\mathbb{C}}) \,, \ee where $\cM_{(n_1,n_2)} ({\rm CFT})$ is the conformal manifold of the $\cN=1$ superconformal field theories of~\cite{Bah:2012dg}, labelled by the integers $(n_1,n_2)$, $\cM (\Sigma_{g}^{(\rm IR)})$ is the complex structure moduli space of the Riemann surface $\Sigma_{g}^{(\rm IR)}$, and $\cM_{\rho, (n_1, n_2)} (\cV_{\mathbb{C}})$ is the moduli space of the critical points labelled by the representation $\rho$ as well as the Chern numbers $(n_1, n_2)$. \item The number of relevant deformations of the $\cN=1$ superconformal field theories dual to the AdS$_{5}$ fixed points (see~\cite{Beem:2012yn}), \be (g-1)+\left| n_{1}-n_{2} \right| \ee is precisely reproduced by the Morse index of critical $SU(2)$ connections. \end{itemize}